90 Hay Street, Woodlands

 At an auction sale held 15 June 1892, as part of the dispersal of the Hardwicke estate, Lot 14, which included this holding, was bought by George Cannon.
 In an Altered Tithe Apportionment dated 1896, George Cannon is recorded as owner and George Duke, father of his son in law John Duke, as tenant.

 When Cannon died in 1903 he left his properties to his son in law John Duke and it was John, who had The Woodlands built as a modest Edwardian villa.
-The first recorded occupant is a Mrs Duke in 1908 and this appears to be Florence Ann, widow of Herbert Duke, who had died in 1904.
+The first recorded occupant is in 1908 and was Mrs Florence Ann, widow of Herbert Duke, who had died in 1904.
 Herbert was John’s brother.

-Florence had moved out by 1911 and was living in Hitchin.
+Florence was till resident in 1910, but had moved out by April 1911 and was living in Hitchin.
 It is uncertain if John Duke sold The Woodlands or let it out.
 He died in 1923, when he was living at Myrtle Villa in Hay Street.
 In his will he did not mention The Woodlands and nor did his widow Fanny in her will, when she died 1927.

 1911-1916 John Thomas & Ellen Eliza Solomon